Penalty phase continues in trial of Robert Bowers, convicted of killing 11 in Pittsburgh synagogue

-PITTSBURGH — The penalty phase continues in the trial against Robert Bowers, the man convicted of killing 11 people inside a Squirrel Hill synagogue in 2018.
+PITTSBURGH — The penalty phase continued Thursday in the trial against Robert Bowers, the man convicted of killing 11 people inside a Squirrel Hill synagogue in 2018.

 PITTSBURGH SYNAGOGUE SHOOTING TRIAL: FULL COVERAGE ⇒